acamu/reactive-vertx-frontend/README.md

 ## Vertx And Kafka - FrontEnd-BackEnd

 The aim of this post is to describe an asynchronous solution from the UI to the BackEnd with the use of apache Kafka.
 We are going to show how to subscribe to a channel, order somes actions and wait response.
-This is the continuation of the post "Real-time bidding with Websockets and Vert.x" and pushes further.
+This is the continuation of the post [`Real-time bidding with Websockets and Vert.x`](https://vertx.io/blog/real-time-bidding-with-websockets-and-vert-x/) and pushes further.

 The project is organize as following:

-- Vertx services (Main launcher, UserService)
+- Main Vertx service (Main launcher)
 - Vertx kafka subscriber & producer to manage stream (this is no the subject it is treated briefly)
 - A simple Frontend in HTML with SocksJs websocket subscription which is a correlationID (to subscribe to a specific channel)